TechOptionsBD/vizsciflow/README.md

 Click **(i)** button in any panel to view the **Help** document.
 You will see instructions for integrating other types of tools.

 # Conclusion
 This document describes the instructions for the installation and evaluation of the SEIS-ICSE 2025 artifact for paper *A Collaborative Framework for Cross-Domain Scientific Experiments for Society 5.0*.
-Further details about the framework can be found in the [GitHub repository](https://github.com/TechOptionsBD/vizsciflow/tree/vizsciflowdockfull).
+Further details about the framework can be found in the [GitHub repository](https://github.com/TechOptionsBD/vizsciflow/tree/vizsciflowdockfull) (vizsciflowdockfull branch).